carolinecappello/carolinecappello.github.io/_pages/research.md

 history.
 I use a combination of field studies, remote sensing, and quantitative tools to understand how global change and human activities affect the performance, ecological interactions, and dynamics of wildlife populations.
 My research as a PhD student in the Department of Biology at the University of Washington focused on the ecology and conservation of two South American penguin species.
-My current work as a Postdoctoral Researcher with the Arizona Cooperative Fish and Wildlife Research Unit addresses implications of management and environmental conditions on Arizona bald eagles.
+My current work as a Postdoctoral Researcher with the Arizona Cooperative Fish and Wildlife Research Unit addresses implications of management and environmental conditions on bald eagle population dynamics and habitat use.
 My overarching goal is to conduct research that guides the conservation of threatened species, the mitigation of human-wildlife conflict, and that furthers our understanding of wildlife ecology and behavior.
 <br>
 <br>